availabs/auth_container/README.md

 src/routes/AuthContainer

-For admin portions, you also need:
+For admin portions, also npm install react-bootstrap.
+You also need:

 src/routes/admin